Rain regime segmentation of Sentinel-1 observation learning from NEXRAD collocations with Convolution Neural Networks: Dataset

-The SAR-derived sea surface wind field is estimated using CMOD5.N (a C-band geophysical model function) and auxiliary wind information from the ECMWF in a Bayesian wind inversion \citep{owi}.

-\paragraph{Wind field comparisons} Significant differences between the SAR-derived and model-derived wind fields can occur if the model is not well phased with respect to the actual situation or if the difference between the analysis and observation times is too large.
-Other significant differences can occur when the sea surface roughness is related not only to the sea surface wind.
-As highhlighted in \cite{10.1016/j.rse.2016.10.015}, four physical processes contribute to the radar signature of rainfall events: 1) scattering of the radar signal from the sea surface, the roughness of which is altered by both ring wave generation and wave damping due to turbulence caused by raindrops hitting the sea surface, 2) increased sea surface roughness due to downdraft winds often associated with rain cells, 3) scattering from splash products, i.e. craters, stalks, crowns and rain drops bouncing upwards, and 4) scattering and attenuation of the radar pulse by raindrops (hydrometeors) in the atmosphere (volume scattering and attenuation) which can become non-negligible at very high rain rates.
-Direct interpretation of the sea surface roughness as being a result of sea surface winds would lead to significant errors.
+Significant differences between the SAR-derived and model-derived wind fields can occur if the model is not well phased with respect to the actual situation, if the difference between the analysis and observation times is too large or because of the inherent difference between the resolution of the two wind fields.
+Other significant differences can occur when the sea surface roughness is impacted by non-wind processes.
+As highlighted in \cite{10.1016/j.rse.2016.10.015}, four main physical processes contribute to the radar signature of rainfall events: 1) scattering of the radar signal from the sea surface, the roughness of which is altered by both ring wave generation and wave damping due to turbulence caused by raindrops hitting the sea surface, 2) increased sea surface roughness due to downdraft winds often associated with rain cells, 3) scattering from splash products, i.e. craters, stalks, crowns and rain drops bouncing upwards, and 4) scattering and attenuation of the radar pulse by raindrops (hydrometeors) in the atmosphere (volume scattering and attenuation) which can become non-negligible at very high rain rates.
+The direct interpretation of the sea surface roughness as being a result of sea surface winds would lead to significant errors.
 An incorrect a priori wind direction model can also lead to incorrect estimates of SAR-derived wind speed and direction.
-This is generally the case for fast moving phenomena such as hurricanes, or local structures not seen by modeled winds such as cold pools, that are nonetheless related to the scattering mechanism.
+This is generally the case for fast moving phenomena or local structures not seen by modeled winds.